4teamwork/ftw.inflator/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Properties can easily be created.
-If there already is a property (because the object already did exist), it is
+If there already is a property (because the object exists already), it is
 updated.

 Example: